CookieVang7/MachineLearningFinal/README.md

 ### `Attempt Based on Ratio of Total Attack Stats to Total Defense Stats` <a name="ratio-attempt"></a>

 This was our last attempt at using the Pokemon dataset.
+It's corresponding code can be found in the ***pokemonRatio.md*** file

 * **Goal:** For this attempt, we divided the 18 types of Pokemon into 3 categories (low/mid/high) based on the ratio of their combined attack & special attack versus their combined defense and special defense.
 Essentially, is a pokemon type more likely to have a better offense or defense?
 As an example, a steel type pokemon on average has less attack power than it does defense, and a fire type pokemon on average has more attack power than it does defense Our categorization was based on the model from https://imgur.com/gallery/fGPnPFV:
 ![pokemon3DM](https://user-images.githubusercontent.com/60119741/165883901-e2eecc9f-d12a-44d2-bebe-54266a4ce3e2.jpg) <br>